lcs-yyang/ics4u-culminating/README.md

 ## Source control in teams

-There are many models for organizing collaborative software developing using source control.
+There are many models for organizing collaborative software development using source control.

 To avoid figuratively stepping on each other's toes, you will make use of **branches** and **issues** when writing and commiting code.